emcrisostomo/latency-simulation/blog-post.md

 ## Why Is It So Useful to Software Engineers?

-The reality of software systems is not so orderly and disciplined, and most production systems are not M/M/1 queues:
+The reality of software systems is not orderly or disciplined, and most production systems are not M/M/1 queues:

 * Requests are **bursty**: customers are noisy, scheduled batch jobs start, retries happen, GC pauses.
 * Service times have a **high variance**: cache hits vs. misses, service time is highly influenced by the size of the data set being processed, I/O activity, slow downstreams.